Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 An [NBT file](https://minecraft.wiki/w/NBT_format) the selected area of the world.

-Note that the response returns a 403 error code if the `withinBuilArea` flag is `true` and the selected area is completely outside of the build area.
+Note that the response returns a 403 error code if the `withinBuilArea` flag is `true` and the selected area is completely outside the build area.

 ## Example